-Seamless Flow is an ongoing digital project with the international Amsterdam Airport Schiphol to simplify the boarding experience for passengers by using facial recognition technology and biometrics.
+Seamless Flow is an ongoing digital project with the international Amsterdam Airport Schiphol to simplify the boarding experience for passengers by using biometrics and facial recognition technology.

 One the busiest airports in Europe, Amsterdam Schiphol Airport tasked Edenspiekermann with improving passenger journey and creating a seamless experience from check-in to boarding.
 Using facial recognition technology, we aimed to reduce the number of steps it takes passengers to get through each checkpoint at the airport.
 This will allow passengers to self-process, without having to repeatedly show travelling documents.